Do you really need a food delivery driver app?

 According to McKinsey, the food delivery market more than doubled in the US during the pandemic, following a healthy historical growth of 8%.

 This is why you need to use the best food delivery driver app.
-Such an app comes with all the necessary features to make it easier for drivers to carry out their tasks.
+Such an app comes with all the necessary features to make it easier for drivers to carry out their tasks and help you run into delivery problems.

 It also helps your drivers reach customers on time despite the number of deliveries they need to make.